EMK-Complexity/EMK-Complexity.github.io/_events/2004-03-25-Complexity-symposium-day-1.md

 category: Complexity symposium
 youtube_playlist: PLFWENpxYsbNqwceSmDPDGDEXmqTASxj5Z
 venue:
-description: >
+description: |
-  <p>Co-Sponsored by the Santa Fe Institute, the European Commission, and the London School of Economics.</p>
+  Co-Sponsored by the Santa Fe Institute, the European Commission, and the London School of Economics.

-  <p><a href="http://www.santafe.edu"><strong>The Santa Fe Institute</strong></a> is a private, non-profit, multidisciplinary research and education center, founded in 1984.
+  [**The Santa Fe Institute**](http://www.santafe.edu) is a private, non-profit, multidisciplinary research and education center, founded in 1984.
 Since its founding SFI has devoted itself to creating a new kind of scientific research community, pursuing emerging science.
-Operating as a small, visiting institution, SFI seeks to catalyze new collaborative, multidisciplinary projects that break down the barriers between the traditional disciplines, to spread its ideas and methodologies to other individuals and encourage the practical applications of its results.</p>
+Operating as a small, visiting institution, SFI seeks to catalyze new collaborative, multidisciplinary projects that break down the barriers between the traditional disciplines, to spread its ideas and methodologies to other individuals and encourage the practical applications of its results.

-  <p><strong>EXYSTENCE</strong> is the <a href="http://www.complexityscience.org">European Complex Systems Network of Excellence</a>, funded by the Future Emerging Technologies (FET) of the European Commission.
+  **EXYSTENCE** is the [European Complex Systems Network of Excellence](http://www.complexityscience.org), funded by the Future Emerging Technologies (FET) of the European Commission.
 Membership is open to both academics and business members.
-The series of Seminars is organised by Professor Eve Mitleton-Kelly, Exystence Coordinator for Links with Industry and Government and Director, Complexity Research Programme, London School of Economics.</p>
+The series of Seminars is organised by Professor Eve Mitleton-Kelly, Exystence Coordinator for Links with Industry and Government and Director, Complexity Research Programme, London School of Economics.

 sessions: